 Although the Cannon Streetcar Suburb Historic District primarily reflects the streetcar suburb development pattern, it also shows some characteristics of an "early automobile suburb" as defined by McAlester.
-Most of the district was platted with east-to-west alleys that divide the homes on each block from north to south.
+Most of the district was platted with east-to-west alleys and streets.
+As a result, the majority of houses face north or south.
 Automobile amenities were included in most residences constructed after 1920, often in the alleys, and a substantial number of automobile garages were added to pre-1920 residences as free-standing or attached structures.
-A number of these garages were built at the same lot depth as the residence, and in some cases directly adjacent to the sidewalk.
+A number of these garages were built at the same lot depth as the residence, and in some cases directly adjacent to the sidewalk like the example shown in image 2.
+These near-sidewalk garages are a distinct feature that reflect both the district's topography and its transition from a streetcar to an automobile dominated residential district.
+The combination of elevation difference, basalt retaining walls, sidewalk adjacent garages, and an impressive assortment of street trees create a feeling of street enclosure that is typical of hillside neighborhoods.